AlphaChaosCTF/alphachaosctf.github.io/_posts/picoctf-2018/2020-11-25-blaises_cipher.md

 So this is another common classic cipher, the Vigenère cipher.
 We solved a [similar challenge](2020-11-25-crypto-warmup-1.md) earlier in this series, but this time we don't have the key so we we'll need to do some analysis of the ciphertext, before we can brute force this one.

-Again the easiest method is to find a good online tool for the job and then add it to our list on online resources.
+Again the easiest method is to find a good online tool for the job and then add it to our list of online resources.

-this Time i'm recommending again I'm recommending one of my go to tools and that's the [https://www.boxentriq.com/ website](https://www.boxentriq.com/code-breaking/vigenere-cipher)
+This time I'm recommending one of my go to tools and that's the [https://www.boxentriq.com/ website](https://www.boxentriq.com/code-breaking/vigenere-cipher)

-> Another alternative is to use or earlier [dcode.fr](https://dcode.fr) website or
+> Another alternative is to use our earlier [dcode.fr](https://dcode.fr) website or
 [https://www.guballa.de/vigenere-solver](https://www.guballa.de/vigenere-solver)

 ```commmon